 2. Focusing too much on the technology and losing sight of the people and processes it needs to serve.

 Technology alone is not the solution.
-A well-known methodology for organization transformation adopted by the legal tech community is “People, Processes, Technology”.
+A well-known methodology for organization digital transformation adopted by the legal tech community is “People, Processes, Technology”.
 The order of these words is not a coincidence; technology should be the last step and always fit harmoniously with people and processes.

 First and foremost, we need people who understand and can work with the technology in question.
 We also need end-users to be able to interact with it.
 Lastly, we need it to integrate seamlessly with the required processes.

 Many software products have failed because the technology did not deliver on the aforementioned points.